McTavishLab/physcraper/docs/mds/Tutorial.md

 main.json contains the the same data in a more computer readable format.

-By passing the location of the main.json file, physcraper can link your sequences to their correct taxonomic context.
+By passing in the the main.json file, physcraper can link your sequences to their correct taxonomic context.

 Example run on your own files using test data: